 All the teachers ensure that every child is safely returned to their parents and carers at the end of the day.
-All classes have their own place from which they are dismissed.
+All classes are dismissed from their outside classroom doors.

 Children will remain with their teacher and teaching assistant and are released only when their parent or carer is waiting to collect them.